ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 $ python make_models.py
 ~~~
 {: .source}

-The modeRNA program will run and create two model files, chain_C_model_A.pdb and chain_D_model_B.pdb. examine them and make sure that all missing residues have been added and all residues present in the original pdb file have not been moved.
+The modeRNA program will run and create two model files, chain_C_model_A.pdb, and chain_D_model_B.pdb.
+Ensure that the program added all missing residues and did not move any residues present in the original structure file.

 > ## How will ModeRNA server do the same task?
 > Try using ModeRNA server.
 Compare automatically generated ModeRNA models with the original chains C and D. Did server only added missing residues without moving any other atoms?